 i) The source MSC server enhanced for SRVCC shall select the key set most recently generated.
 This key set may have been generated by either a successful UMTS AKA run in UTRAN or from a UMTS security context mapped from an EPS security context during a previous visit to UTRAN.
 The UE and source MSC server enhanced for SRVCC may or may not have taken the key set into use.
 The MSC server enhanced for SRVCC shall transfer this key set to the MME in the CS to PS HO request.

-ii) Activation of AS security in the UE (for details cf. TS 36.331 [21]):
+ii) Activation of AS security in the UE (for details cf. MFA TS 36.331 [21]):

 The CS to PS HO command received at the UE shall activate AS security in the UE.